 And now, we get started…

-1. Prepare and Encrypt NexusLink Adapters Beforehand
+1. Prepare and Pair NexusLink Adapters Beforehand

 If the green connection lights on your NexusLinks turn on (the top light on each adapter), that means they’ve found one another, and are now communicating through your household power.
 Great!

 Now you can secure their connection to each other.
-On the bottom of each unit (near the ethernet jack) there’s a small configuration button.
+On the bottom of each unit (near the Ethernet jack) there’s a small configuration button.
 Hold it down for three seconds, and the bottom of the three lights—labeled with a padlock—will begin to blink.
 Now press the same button on the other NexusLink for three seconds.
 After a short period of time, the padlock lights will turn solid.
 Then, some seconds later, the connection lights should turn solid as well.

 2. Run the extension cord up underneath the piano